quanteda/quanteda/paper/paper.md

 documents by document-level variables, or to subset them based on logical conditions or combinations of document-level variables.

-# Natural languages processing
+# Natural language processing

-**quanteda** is principally designed to allow users a fast and convenient method to construct a document-feature matrix from a corpus with an ability to perform the most common natural language processing tasks such as tokenizing, stemming, forming n-grams, selecting and weighting features .
+**quanteda** is principally designed to allow users a fast and convenient method to construct a document-feature matrix from a corpus with an ability to perform the most common natural language processing tasks such as tokenizing, stemming, forming n-grams, selecting and weighting features.
 With these functions, users can easily remove stop words and stem words in numerous languages, select words in a dictionary, and convert frequency counts into _tf-idf_ scores.